LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-loose-lips-bandcamp-essentials-mk2/index.md

 author: 164
 banner:
   - imported/picks-loose-lips-bandcamp-essentials-mk2/image1050.jpeg
-description: >-
-  AND WE&#39;RE BACK.
-Over &nbsp;forty days of&nbsp;quarantine&nbsp;since
-  Bandcamp&#39;s last decision to waive their fees (when we published our first Bandcamp Essentials article), shit has got real.
+description: "AND WE'RE BACK.
+Over \_forty days of\_quarantine\_since Bandcamp's last decision to waive their fees (when we published our first Bandcamp Essentials article), shit has got real.
 And unreal.
 And then real again.
-All that seems certain is that each day will bring peaks and troughs in mood, and that we will turn to music for [...]Read More...
+All that seems certain is that each day will bring peaks and troughs in mood, and that we will turn to music for [...]Read More..."
 published: true
 tags: feature
 featured: false